Families and children

 Children’s prams and buggies that exceed a height of 25 cm must be checked in as oversized luggage.
 But you are welcome to borrow a buggy free of charge at one of 21 stations in Terminals 1 and 2 (while stocks last).
 You can pass through the security check with the borrowed device.
 Please return it at another station.
 In most cases, small children’s prams, such as travel buggies, can be taken to the aircraft.

 Most airlines make allowances for additional hand baggage when travelling with a child.
 A favourite cuddly toy, toys and snacks are all useful items for the flight.
 Baby food and medicine are allowed in hand baggage and will be checked at the security controls.
-In addition, only liquids of no more than 100 ml each and 1 litre in total are permitted at security control.
+In addition, only liquid containers of no more than 100 ml each and 1 litre in total are permitted at security control.
 Passengers must pack their liquids in accordance with the guidelines in a transparent, resealable 1-litre bag.

 General information